-ALBUQUERQUE – Gov. Michelle Lujan Grisham’s revamped public health order took effect Monday, and some restaurant owners aren’t happy that they have been ordered to roll back indoor dining.
+ALBUQUERQUE – Gov. Michelle Lujan Grisham’s revamped public health order took effect Monday, and some restaurant owners aren’t happy that they’ve been ordered to rollback indoor dining.

-The owners say they have gone to great lengths to make their establishments safe and that the governor has offered no evidence that New Mexico’s uptick in cases has anything to do with restaurant service.
+The owners say they’ve gone to great lengths to make their establishments safe and that the governor has offered no evidence that New Mexico’s uptick in cases has anything to do with restaurant service.

-The New Mexico Restaurant Association has helped organize an online petition.
-Restaurants across the state also planned to protest the Democratic governor’s prohibition of dine-in service by having all staff members gather in front of their establishments and hold up signs with the number of employees being affected by the decision.
+The New Mexico Restaurant Association has helped to organize an online petition.
+In addition, restaurants across the state were planning to protest the Democratic governor’s prohibition of dine-in service by having all staff gather in front of their establishments and hold up signs with the number of employees being affected by the decision.

-The association estimates that out of the 82,000 people employed by the industry, more than 50,000 jobs have been lost because of the pandemic and the resulting public health orders.
-Association CEO Carol Wight said only about 20,000 of those jobs have come back as restaurants were allowed to resume some limited indoor dining in June.
+The association estimates that out of the 82,000 people employed by the industry in the state, more than 50,000 jobs have been lost due to the pandemic and the resulting public health orders.
+Association CEO Carol Wight said only about 20,000 of those jobs have come back within the last month as restaurants were allowed to resume some limited indoor dining starting in June.

-The owners of the New Mexico-based chain Flying Star Cafe and Satellite Coffee sent an email to customers over the weekend, saying they will respect the latest order but wondering whether there were more effective ways to reduce the spread of the virus.
+The owners of the New Mexico-based chain Flying Star Cafe and Satellite Coffee sent an email to customers over the weekend.
+They stated they will respect the latest order but wonder whether there are more effective ways to reduce the spread of the virus.